ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 # WordPress Theme Development Automation with Gulp

-In this tutorial, I’ll introduce [Gulp](http://gulpjs.com/), and how to integrate it with [WordPress](https://wordpress.org/) to automate and enhance your theme development process by putting together an automated workflow.
+In this tutorial, I’ll introduce [Gulp](http://gulpjs.com/), and how to integrate it with [WordPress](https://wordpress.org/) to automate and enhance theme development process by putting together an automated workflow.

 ## Why You Need to Automate Your Development Workflow

-* Remove repetitive and boring tasks, replace them with tools.
+* Remove repetitive and boring tasks, replace them with custom tools.
 * Save a lot of time for doing other important core development.
 * Optimize website for performance by minifying and optimizing all assets.